tryka-1213/Discord-UserID-to-Date/README.md

 # Discord-UserID-to-Date
-Convert a user ID to a date object
+A simple function to convert a discord user ID to a date object

 Example
 ```js